mtntruong/LRT-HDR/README.md

 ```
 While `train_auto.py` adjusts learning rate automatically, it usually yields worse performance (still better than competing algorithms).
 Using `train_manual.py` provides best results but you have to manually adjust learning rate.
 I have tried several ways to update learning rate during training, including `torch.optim.lr_scheduler`, but manually adjusting learning rate is always better.

-When using `train_manual.py`, please cancel the training process every 10 epochs then rerun it to change the learning rate using the following commands
+When using `train_manual.py`, please cancel the training process every 10 epochs then rerun to update the learning rate using the following commands
 ```
 # After 10th epoch
 python train_manual.py --data_path=/path/to/Training_Samples --resume=./checkpoints/epoch_10.pth --set_lr=1e-6